 - Click the radio button next to the date fields.

-- Enter or select the start and end dates.
+- Enter or select a start date and end date.

 - Click Run to refresh the report preview.